NormanLo4319/Assignment_8/README.md

   * Convert the query results to a Dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Return the JSON representation of the dictionary.

 * `/api/v1.0/stations`